fantasyland/static-land/docs/spec.md

  - Two promises are equivalent when they yield equivalent values.
  - Two functions are equivalent if they yield equivalent outputs for equivalent inputs.

-We use `≡` symbol to denote equivalence.
+We use `≡` symbol in laws to denote equivalence.

 ## Algebras